MikroElektronika/mikrosdk_click_v2/clicks/calypso/README.md

 ## Example Description

-> This example demonstrates the use of Calypso click board by processing the incoming data and displaying them on the USB UART.
+> This example demonstrates the use of Calypso Click board by processing the incoming data and displaying them on the USB UART.

 **The demo application is composed of two sections :**